mission-focused/community/content/posts/airgap-tech-choices.md

 If you build with those questions first, you will not just survive in disconnected environments—you will build systems that are **stronger everywhere**.

+**Your voice matters** - get involved in groups that help shape the future rather than hoping someone else does the work for you.

 ---

 ## Want to dig deeper?

 - Check out [Zarf](https://github.com/zarf-dev/zarf) for airgap-native packaging
-- Explore tools like MinIO, ArgoCD, Fluxcd,  K3s, Harbor, and Loki that work well across the spectrum
+- Explore tools like MinIO, ArgoCD, Fluxcd, K3s, Distribution, and Loki that work well across the spectrum
 - Join the `#zarf` channel in Kubernetes Slack to trade notes on building local-first cloud native systems